compendio/goldbug-manual/README.md

 The user can design his own search engine: for example, with 15 GB of URLs in the database on his machine, the user can certainly achieve interesting search results for new websites that his friends find interesting and entered into the p2p network.

-But also as a local database for your own bookmarks or your own crawl of a dedicated domain, the URL database can be used.
+But also as a local database for own bookmarks or an own crawl of a dedicated domain, the URL database can be used.

-The web search in the URL repository remains anonymous, because the GoldBug URL search generates in other nodes no announcement of the search words, so-called query hits.
+The web search in the URL repository remains anonymous, because the GoldBug URL search generates in other nodes no announcement of the search words, so-called “query hits”.

 GoldBug converts the search words into a hash and searches the local databases to see if they contain this hash.
 Then there is also the hash of the URLs that contain this keyword.
 The URL database is then searched for the hash of the URL.

 The databases are also encrypted, so that after the search process also a decryption process is connected.
-Finally, the search results are displayed and displayed to the user.
+Finally, the search results are generated and shown to the user.
 The UI currently sorts the results for one or more search words for simplicity, such that the most recent URLs are displayed first at the top.

-If you want to create an open-source search algorithm for sorting URL results, GoldBug will find the open source code base for this function in order not only to develop its algorithm model, but also to subject it to a practical test.
+If you want to create an open-source search algorithm for sorting URL results, GoldBug will provide the open source code base for this function in order not only to develop an own algorithm model, but also to subject it to a practical test.

 The distribution of website URLs does not happen via central servers, but is organized via the encrypted echo protocol decentralized between the participants: Two or more users exchange their URL keys and then take on the p2p exchange to website URLs, such as own bookmarks, with all their friends.
 The online exchanged URLs are first collected in main memory and then written to the local database every 10 seconds.

 There is also the option of manually importing new URLs into your own local database.
 This requires the web browser Dooble.sf.net .
 The first icon in the URL line of the browser allows storing a single URL in an intermediate database: Shared.db.
 This is then imported by GoldBug with just one click.
 The Shared.db must be in the installation path of GoldBug and both programs, GoldBug and Dooble, must define in the settings the path of this file.

-In order to import a URL of the web page that a user is currently reading from the Web Browser Dooble into GoldBug's own URL database, simply click on the first icon in the URL line of the browser to start the URL in the URL To store Shared.db.
+In order to import a URL of the web page that a user is currently reading from the Web Browser Dooble into GoldBug's own URL database, simply click on the first icon in the URL line of the browser to start the URL to be stored in the URL-DB: Shared.db.
 Then, in GoldBug, click on the tab "Import" in the tab of the web search.

 However, the newer version of the browser Dooble no longer supports this import function of a single URL in GoldBug.
-Because the new version of the browser Dooble represents a complete reprogramming and became necessary due to the change in Qt regarding the Webkit module.
+Because the new version of the browser Dooble represents a complete reprogramming. which became necessary due to the change in Qt regarding the Webkit module.

-In the still available source code of the old Dooble Browser, however, this option can be reactivated with its own compilation.
+In the still available source code of the old Dooble Browser, however, this option can be reactivated with an own compilation.
 This option should only be mentioned here for a short time, since other developers may also want to import an URL from a (any) browser into an encrypted bookmark database and look at this model.

-The idea of ​​making bookmarks shared with friends searchable and locally storable for their own history thus remains current.
+The idea of making bookmarks shared with friends searchable and locally storable for own history thus remains current.

 More efficient, however, are the other methods to import numerous URLs using a crawler or the RSS feed in GoldBug.

-But first to setup the URL database in GoldBug.
+But first let’s look how to setup the URL database in GoldBug.

 ### 12.1 Database Setup

 The URLs can optionally be stored in a SQLite or PostgreSQL database.
 SQLite is the automatically configured database that is also recommended for users with less experience in setting up databases.
 More advanced users can also contact a PostgreSQL database facility.
 This has advantages in the network access, the administration of user rights and the handling of large URL data stocks.
-GoldBug is therefore suitable for creating your own web search, even for teaching purposes, so that learners are interested in setting up databases.
+GoldBug is therefore suitable for creating your own web search, even for teaching purposes, in case those learners are interested in setting up databases.

 The URLs are stored in 26x26 or 36x36 databases (2 (16 ^ 2) = 512 tables), which are encrypted.
 This means that the search takes place in an encrypted database (URLs.db).
 Searching in encrypted databases is a field of research that has so far received little attention.